chrismarget/certbot-asa/README.md

 ```

 Create pointers to the ASA management interfaces in `/etc/hosts` or use DNS.
-These are the names we use for *management access*, so they must be different
+This is the name we'll use for *management access* to the ASA (via TLS) so it
-from the names for which we're getting certificates from Let's Encrypt.
-We'll get
+must be different from the name on the certificates we want from Let's Encrypt
-certificates for these names shortly.
+(chickens, eggs, etc...)

 ```
 # echo "192.168.100.11 asa-mgmt" | sudo tee -a /etc/hosts